sous-chefs/docker/README.md

 ## docker_installation_tarball

 The `docker_installation_tarball` resource copies the precompiled Go binary tarball onto the disk.
-It exists to help run newer Docker versions from 1.11.0 onwards.
 It should not be used in production, especially with devicemapper.

 ### Example